cn-uofbasel/tremola/docLookUp/DiscoveryProtocol.md

   - the number of identical answers
   - information about the peer himself given by lower level's sbb implementation

+ -> My idea for that is to add it in the database if the signing is correct, and update it when a new reply comes in, choosing the best of each.

 Furthermore, it is possible for the Initiator to start the handshake (step 3) with more than one user.
 The reply (step 4) can help to make this decision, considering for example its existence, its timing, etc. The Initiator can then abort the peering by not closing the handshake (step 5).